jorgecarpioherrero-rgb/MA-Thesis-Code-----Possession-Protection-Protest/README.md

 | IMF Data Mapper (GDP, inflation) | [imf.org/external/datamapper](https://www.imf.org/external/datamapper/) | Open access |

 Exact variable codes, filters, and merging procedures are documented in the Quarto file itself.
-Only the WVS and ACLED packages need downloading, as VDEM and WB data were obtained through R packages.
+Only the WVS and ACLED data sets need downloading, as VDEM and WB data were obtained through R packages.
 To facilitate the data cleaning, ACLED was filtered to exclude battles, explosions, and remote violence before downloading it from the web.